Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 Business or corporate blogs are blogs that companies use to connect with their audience, customers, and even potential clients.
 These blogs usually focus on topics that are closely related to the companyโs industry, products, or services.

-And not only authority, it also helps in boosting marketing and sales efforts.
+And not only authority, but it also helps in boosting marketing and sales efforts.
 These blogs help improve your companyโs presence on search engines.
 Every time you (as a business) publish a well-optimized post, it increases your chances of being discovered by people searching for solutions online.

 Example: